antoniwan/SoundCraft/README.md

-# MUSIC: The Personal Audio System of Antonio Rodriguez Martinez (aka Antoniwan)
+# SoundCraft: The Personal Audio System of Antonio Rodriguez Martinez (aka Antoniwan)

-Welcome to `MUSIC/` — my self-hosted, version-controlled, fully automated music system.
+Welcome to `SoundCraft/` — my self-hosted, version-controlled, fully automated music system.

 This is more than a project.
 It's a creative engine — a digital studio, archive, and publishing system for everything I make as a musician, guitarist, and producer.